MicrosoftDocs/ai-builder/ai-builder-docs/use-in-powerapps-overview.md

 > [!div class="mx-imgBorder"]
 > ![Power Apps Studio.](media/canvas-studio.png "Power Apps Studio")

-## Use Power Fx to customize AI models in Power apps (preview)
+## Use Power Fx to customize AI models in Power Apps (preview)

-The easiest, most versatile way you can build expressions for AI Builder models in Power Apps is with [Power Fx](/power-platform/power-fx/overview).
+The easiest, most versatile way you can build expressions for AI Builder models in Power Apps is with [Power Fx](powerfx-in-powerapps.md).
 This is the low-code expression language that works much like Excel.
 Power Fx in Power Apps supports all prebuilt and custom AI models.
 It also supports models built on the Microsoft Azure Machine Learning platform.

 To learn more, go to [Use Power Fx in AI Builder models in Power Apps (preview)](powerfx-in-powerapps.md).